PERFORMING ARTS GRANT GUIDELINES FOR 2025-26

 GUIDELINES FOR GRANT PROPOSALS TO THE PERFORMING ARTS PROGRAM

-A) Overview –
+A) Overview --

 In accordance with the wishes of its founders, the Foundation’s primary mission is to support New York City’s large-scale dance, music, opera and theatre companies of national and international importance.
 Continuing that legacy, the Foundation provides major funding to many of the constituent organizations based at Lincoln Center for the Performing Arts.
 In addition, the Foundation also sustains commitments to a broader range of New York City’s not-for-profit performing arts producing and presenting organizations.
-This support is directed primarily at established institutions of any size that have the expertise, knowledge, capacity, and artistic judgment to offer traditional work, new creations, or a varied repertoire that enhances the aesthetic and intellectual life of New York City.
+This support is directed primarily at established institutions that have the expertise, knowledge, capacity, and artistic judgment to offer traditional work, new creations, or a varied repertoire that enhances the aesthetic and intellectual life of New York City.

 The Foundation generally directs funding towards a roster of established local arts institutions whose grants are usually sustained from year to year.
 When funds are available to expand the roster, an important part of the Foundation’s mission is to also support noteworthy emerging organizations in New York City that stage performances regularly and contribute to a greater understanding of New York’s creative sectors and diverse cultures.

-The Foundation maintains an open door policy for inquiries, and welcomes new applications that fit within our guidelines from the diverse sectors of New York’s performing arts community.
+The Foundation maintains an open-door policy for inquiries, and welcomes new applications that fit within our guidelines from the diverse sectors of New York’s performing arts community.
 However, it is important that all applicants be aware that the Foundation receives many more requests for support than it could ever fund, and for that reason most first-time grant applications are not successful.
-Even though 2023-24 funding is unlikely for groups not already on our performing arts roster, we are always interested in learning about additional organizations that match our priorities.
+Even though 2025-26 funding is unlikely for groups not already on our performing arts roster, we are always interested in learning about additional organizations that match our priorities.

-All performing arts organizations that received grants in FY23 have been sent an e-mail that assigns one of the dates above as their application filing deadline for 2023-24.
-Applicant organizations that did not receive a Samuels grant in FY23 or are applying to us for the first time may select one of the four dates above for their submission.
-In those instances, please email Colette Lui (clui@samuels.org) for information about accessing the Foundation’s electronic grants portal.
+The determination letters sent to all performing arts organizations that applied to the Samuels Foundation in FY25 mentioned that they may reapply one year after the date of their 2024-25 submission.
+Other organizations that are applying to us for the first time, or reapplying after an absence of several years, may select one of the four dates above for their submission.
+In those instances, please email Colette Lui (clui@samuels.org) for information about accessing the Foundation’s online grants portal.

 The receipt of each application received by the Foundation will be confirmed by return e-mail.
-Within approximately eight weeks of the 2023-24 September, December, March or June filing date, applicants will be informed by e-mail whether their grant application has been approved, declined, or postponed for further consideration at a future Committee meeting.
+Within approximately eight weeks of the 2025-6 September, December, March or June filing dates, applicants will be informed by e-mail whether their grant application has been approved, declined, or postponed for further consideration at a future Committee meeting.
 Whether an application is ultimately accepted or rejected, organizations may apply only once within any 12-month period, beginning on the date of their most recently assigned application date.

 1) A narrative description, not exceeding three pages, that succinctly covers the applicant organization’s